Cervix

 STRIDES: Studying Risk and Improving Disparities of Cervical Cancer in Mississippi

-The NCI is partnering with the University of Mississippi Medical Center to evaluate risk of cervical precancer and to study novel biomarkers in women undergoing cervical cancer screening.
+The NCI is partnering with the University of Mississippi Medical Center to evaluate risk of cervical precancer and to study novel biomarkers.

 -